Almonds, Melons, Raspberries, Strawberries, Mustard, Lettuce, Cucumber, Onion….and many more.

 Plant native flowers in your garden: If you have the privilege, keep flowering plants in your garden so that bees can come and feed on the nectar.
 Bees love traditional cottage garden flowers and native wildflowers, like primrose, buddleia, and marigolds.
 Choose native flowers in a variety of shapes and colors that are suitable to the climate in the region.

 Buy local honey: When buying honey, try to go for something local, from individual beekeepers who practice sustainability.

-Create Awareness: Informing your friends and family about the importance of bees in our day-to-day life can go a long way in ensuring their protection and preservation.
+Create Awareness: Making your friends and family aware of the importance of bees in our day-to-day life can go a long way in ensuring their protection and conservation.